MrCamoga/Langton-s-Ant/README.md

 	-Verify rules by different clients
 	-[x]Store rules tested and verified by each user for credit -Prevent people from sending false data (trust system based on rule verification by other users)
+- [ ] Webpage to visualize all the data
 - [ ] Improve GUI
 - [x] Save huge raster of highway to estimate its period.
 This could be use to determine if computing the period is feasible (i.e. if the estimated period is 1e17 it'd take 50 years!!)
 - [x] Autosave ant state